akurcubic/Gerumap/README.md

 ## Features

 - **Project Management**: Users can create projects to group their Mind Maps.
-- **Mind Map Creation**: Users can create Mind Maps, optionally choosing from predefined templates.
+- **Mind Map Creation**: Users can create Mind Maps.
-- **Topic and Association Creation**: Users can create topics and associations on the Mind Map.
-- **Map Editing**: Users can edit the Mind Map by moving topics, editing colors and text, and centering the map around a specific topic.
+- **Map Editing**: Users can edit the Mind Map by moving topics, editing colors and text.

 ## Design Patterns Used